TD Ameritrade vs City Index Comparison

 TD Ameritrade requires a minimum deposit of $0, while City Index requires a minimum deposit of £100.00.
-From our testing we found TD Ameritrade offers spreads of 1.26 pips (August 2021), while City Index offers spreads of 1.1 (August 2021).
-TD Ameritrade supports Bank Wire (Deposit/Withdraw) for popular funding options, where City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw)., neither have Skrill (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that TD Ameritrade supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw).
+Neither have Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, TD Ameritrade or City Index?
+Which broker offers more tradeable asset classes, TD Ameritrade or City Index?

 Can I trade cryptocurrency with TD Ameritrade or City Index?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither TD Ameritrade nor City Index allow you to trade physical cryptocurrencies.